 Specifically:

-• You must adhere to in-stone deadlines when it comes to identifying and closing on replacement properties.
+- You must adhere to in-stone deadlines when identifying and closing on replacement properties.

 Another rule is that the replacement property must be of equal or greater value than the relinquished property you wish to sell.
-So what happens if you find a replacement property that’s perfect for your needs, but the value is lower than that of your relinquished property?
+So what happens if you find a replacement property that’s just right for your needs, but the value is lower than that of your relinquished property?

 You can still perform the exchange.
 But keep in mind that the portion that’s left over – known as “boot” – will be subject to capital gains and depreciation capture taxes.